 The walk downstairs was breathtaking.
 At this hour you barely meet people.
-As there are a couple of parallel torii paths, and sometimes the way down is in fact the way up, I was afraid of getting lost.
-For more than 20 minutes it was just me, the torii barely enlightened and the darkness around.
-If I had not to meet my colleagues at an agreed hour, I would probably go with slower pace.
+As there are a couple of parallel torii paths, and sometimes the way down is, in fact, the way up, I was afraid of getting lost.
+For more than 20 minutes, it was just me, the torii barely enlightened and the darkness around.
+If I had not to meet my colleagues at an agreed hour, I would probably go at a slower pace.
 The photos below were made while standing below a light bulb.
 I still needed to enhance them.
-In reality it was a bit darker inside.
+In reality, it was a bit darker inside.

 I reached the lower shrine.
 It is 19:10.

 The main torii to the shrine complex.
 The picture above shows a shrine that is located behind that on the lower one.